dotaheor/unify-Go-builtin-and-custom-generics/README.md

-# A solution which unifies Go builtin and custom generics, and keeps Go clean and simple at the same time
+# A solution which unifies Go builtin and custom generics, and keeps Go code clean at the same time

 This (immature) solution is extended from
 [my many](https://gist.github.com/dotaheor/4b7496dba1939ce3f91a0f8cfccef927)